• Skip to primary navigation

 • 1 teaspoon garlic powder optional

-• 2 tablespoons peanut oil or another vegetable oil½
+• 2 tablespoons peanut oil or another vegetable oil

 Instructions

-• Set up your grill or smoker for indirect cooking and preheat it to 250 degrees F. Next, add wood chips that have been soaked or dry wood chunks directly onto the coals.
+• Follow the manufacturer's directions and set up your grill or smoker for indirect cooking.
+Preheat it to 250 ยฐF.
+Next, add wood chips that have been soaked or dry wood chunks directly onto the coals.

 • Brush the grill grates with oil to prevent sticking and add the steaks.
 Close the lid.

-• Let the steaks smoke on the grill until they reach an internal temperature of 125 degrees F. for medium-rare.
-Measure the temperature with an instant-read meat thermometer in the thickest part of the steak, not touching the bone.
+• Let the steaks smoke on the grill until they reach an internal temperature of 125 ยฐF for medium-rare.
+Measure the temperature with an instant-read meat thermometer in the thickest part of the meat, not touching the bone.

-• Remove the steaks from the grill or smoker and heat a large cast-iron skillet over high heat for at least five minutes, or until it is screaming hot.
+• Remove the steaks from the grill or smoker.
+To reverse sear them, heat a large cast-iron skillet on the stove over high heat for at least five minutes or until it is screaming hot.

 • Add about two tablespoons of peanut oil and rotate and tilt the skillet to coat the bottom with oil.

-• Add the steaks to the cast-iron skillet and pan-sear them for approximately one to two minutes on each side or until they reach the desired finished temperature.
-For medium-rare, that is 130 degrees F.
+• Add the steaks to the cast-iron skillet and pan-sear them for approximately one to two minutes on each side or until they reach the desired temperature.

 • Remove the steaks, cover them loosely and let them rest for five to ten minutes before serving.
 Typically, the temperature of the steak will rise three to four degrees while it is resting.